prathamesh799/JobVerz-Portfolio/README.md

 - In order to provide access to Skills Taxonomy data to Engineering team and Integration team we created an API.
 - Amazon S3 buckets were used to store data related to skills and ONET unified schema.
 - As part of this sprint we created 2 API calls.
-&nbsp;&nbsp; 1.
-To retrieve all job titles present in Skills Taxonomy.
+  - 1. To retrieve all job titles present in Skills Taxonomy.
-&nbsp;&nbsp; 2.
-A POST method to get skills related to a particular job title.
+  - 2. A POST method to get skills related to a particular job title.

 #### Technologies used
 1. Amazon S3: To store data